 A study done at Cornell University in New York found that men are more self-assured and confident about their abilities compared to women, even if there is no difference in the quality and quantity of their actual performance.
 Another study showed that two-thirds of women in the United Kingdom suffer from “impostor syndrome,” a pattern of doubting one’s accomplishments and feeling like a fraud.

-In her experience as an event organizer, Katja says invited female experts often shy away from speaking in conferences.
+In her experience as an event organiser, Katja says invited female experts often shy away from speaking in conferences.
 “Women are likely to be more humble and assess their level of expertise as lower than the reality is or as lower than a man with the same level of expertise.
 They will turn down an invitation because they feel they can’t contribute or they don’t believe they are expert enough.”

 But it’s not just about being more assertive or confident.
 Katja also underlines the importance of promoting and building an environment that welcomes and supports women.
 “It’s hard for women to get into this kind of closed boys’ circle, this special club of experts knowing each other and recommending each other.
 It’s simply not enough for women to empower themselves, the environment also has to change.”